alesti/cluster-in-a-box/tools.md

 I run a 3d printer, but i do not feel it as my hobby to configure and tweak 3d printers to the max.

-If you just want to build prototypes like me, run a Prusa Printer.
-Someone else tweaked them before they started to selling them, and my [Prusa MK3S](https://www.prusa3d.com/de/kategorie/original-prusa-i3-mk3s/) works like new since 2017.
+If you just want to build prototypes and run it as a tool like me, consider to buy a (expensive) Prusa Printer and not a chinese one for half or less than half the price.
+Someone else at Prusa Labs tweaked them before they started to selling them - with chinese printers you need to learn that by yourself.
+My [Prusa MK3S](https://www.prusa3d.com/de/kategorie/original-prusa-i3-mk3s/) works like new since 2017.